matrix-org/matrix-appservice-discord/README.md

 * For the bot to appear online on Discord you need to run the bridge itself.
 * ``npm start``
+* Particular configuration keys can be overridden by defining corresponding environment variables.
+For instance, `auth.botToken` can be set with `APPSERVICE_DISCORD_AUTH_BOT_TOKEN`.

 [Howto](./docs/howto.md)